-- Where performance is within the identified thresholds, management of any adverse performance remains within the remit of the CMG Management Team.
-Where performance is adverse, the CMG is expected to prepare a time defined rectification plan to be reviewed at the CMG Performance Management meetings, Executive Performance Board and, if appropriate, Integrated Finance, Performance and Investment Committee and/or Quality Assurance Committee and/or Trust Board.
-In these circumstances, the CMG can expect to receive targeted support from outside of the CMG.
-In the event that performance remains adverse, then the CMG may be designated as in need of 'special measures', in which case the CMG shall lose autonomy to act without Executive Director agreement. - Any CMG asked to produce a rectification plan may be requested to attend the Trust's Integrated Finance, Performance and Investment Committee or Quality Assurance Committee, where a review of the plan will be undertaken.
-If any group or body is tasked with addressing any adverse performance, a summary update on progress will be expected. - 91 If a material or protracted variance from an agreed trajectory within a rectification plan manifests itself, it may also be escalated to the Chief Executive for further formal action.
-Escalation to the next level occurs in the month that thresholds are breached. - The principles within this document are equally applicable to the system of performance services review undertaken by CMGs when reviewing the performance of their portfolio of clinical services.
+- 87 Where performance is within the identified thresholds, management of any adverse performance remains within the remit of the CMG Management Team.
+Where performance is adverse, the CMG is expected to prepare a time defined rectification plan to be reviewed at the CMG Performance Management meetings.
+In specific circumstances, the CMG can expect to receive targeted support from outside of the CMG.
+In the event that performance remains adverse, then the CMG may be designated as in need of 'special measures', in which case the CMG shall lose autonomy to act without Executive Director agreement. - 88 Any CMG asked to produce a rectification plan may be requested to attend the Trust's Finance and Investment Committee, People, Process and Performance Committee or Quality and Outcomes Committee, where a review of the plan will be undertaken.
+If any group or body is tasked with addressing any adverse performance, a summary update on progress will be expected. - 89 If a material or protracted variance from an agreed trajectory within a rectification plan manifests itself, it may also be escalated to the Chief Executive for further formal action.
+Escalation to the next level occurs in the month that thresholds are breached. - 90 The principles within this document are equally applicable to the system of performance services review undertaken by CMGs when reviewing the performance of their portfolio of clinical services.
 In this respect the CMG is acting as a 'span of control'.
-The system of performance management at this level includes routines and reports including, but not limited to: - CMG Boards to meet at least monthly with a standard agenda, minuted and action tracking where required - The agenda will include a minimum range of review areas such as Quality, Workforce, Activity, Finance and Risk. - Escalation triggers are expected to be as robust as those applicable to CMGs.
+The system of performance management at this level includes routines and reports including, but not limited to: - CMG Boards to meet at least monthly with a standard agenda, minuted and action tracking where required; - the agenda will include a minimum range of review areas such as Quality, Workforce, Activity, Finance and Risk; - escalation triggers are expected to be as robust as those applicable to CMGs.